Notification and Report to the Embassy/Consulate General

 - The names of any individuals who lived with or were traveling with the deceased at the time the death occurred.

-The Embassy/Consulate General will provide the next of kin with several copies of the Report of Death of an American Citizen Abroad free of charge.
+The Embassy/Consulate General will provide the next of kin with up to 20 copies of the Report of Death of an American Citizen Abroad free of charge.

-Additional copies can be obtained subsequently by submitting signed, written request including all pertinent facts along with requester’s return address and telephone number from the Department of State, Passport Services, Correspondence Branch, 1111 19th Street, N.W., Suite 510, Washington, D.C.
+Additional copies of CRODA can be obtained subsequently by submitting signed, written request including all pertinent facts along with requester’s return address and telephone number from the Department of State, Passport services, Correspondence Branch, 1111 19th Street, N.W., Suite 510, Washington, D.C.
 20522-1705, Tel: (202) 955-0307.
-For the most up to date contact information, please visit the Family Issues section of the State Department’s Travel Website: http://travel.state.gov/.
+For the most up to date contact information, please visit the Family issues Section of the State Department’s Travel Website: http://travel.state.gov/.

 Documentation Required to Ship Cremated Remains

 A Consular Mortuary Certificate is not required for the shipment of ashes.
-For the shipment of ashes, the cancelled passport, the Consular Report of Death Abroad, a translated Chinese death certificate, and a cremation certificate, which states that the body has been cremated in accordance with local law and that the urn contains only the remains of the deceased, must accompany the remains.
-The family is strongly recommended to confirm with the relevant airlines with regard to its requirement and procedure of shipping/bringing cremated human ashes in advance.
+For the shipment of ashes, the canceled passport, the Consular Report of Death Abroad, a translated Chinese death certificate, and a cremation certificate, which states that the body has been cremated in accordance with local law and that the urn contains only the remains of the deceased, must accompany the remains.
+The family is strongly recommended to confirm with their intended airline with regard to its requirements and procedures of shipping/bringing cremated human ashes in advance.
+U. S. Customs and Border Protection does not have special requirements for importation of cremated remains into the United States; however, if traveling on a connecting or domestic flight within the United States, the remains must be transported in a temporary container able to pass through TSA x-ray machines.